Lenni station: History

 Built by the Pennsylvania Railroad, Lenni station stood on the corner of Station Lane and Lenni Road.
 It served as a stop on the West Chester Branch, which was electrified on December 2, 1928.
 It later became a part of SEPTA's R3 West Chester line.
+The Middletown Board of Supervisors gave the Lenni Heights Fire Company permission to destroy the abandoned 2.5&nbstp;story station depot at the request of Pennsylvania Railroad officials on February 8, 1960.
+By this point, the depot had been vacant and Lenni station had been reduced to a partial schedule of regular and flag stops.
+The fire company noted that as soon as the railroad gave its blessing, they would burn the depot down.

 The PRR's former Chester Creek Branch terminated at Lenni.
 The line sustained heavy flash flood damage in September 1971 (not due to the later Hurricane Agnes as is sometimes claimed), and was taken out of service at that time.
 The railway was never officially abandoned and has since been deeded to SEPTA via PennDOT.

 The station, and all of those west of Elwyn station, was closed in September 1986, due to deteriorating track conditions and Chester County's desire to expand facilities at Exton station on SEPTA's Paoli/Thorndale Line.
 Service was suspended at that time, with substitute bus service provided.
 Lenni station still appears in publicly posted tariffs.
 The station shed itself was demolished in the 1990s; the asphalt platform and signage remained extant until around 2019.

 Since passenger service ended in 1986, vandals began stealing the copper catenary wire.
 A live SEPTA substation exists nearby with transmission lines connecting to Amtrak's Lamokin converter station.
 The line remained electrified as far west as the former Darlington station.
 The wire was removed for the remainder of the line out to West Chester over the summer of 2005 to prevent further theft.

 The resumption of SEPTA service to Wawa Station, which opened in August 2022, did not include an intermediate stop at Lenni.
 However, a layover yard was constructed just to the west of the former station site, with a crew base building at Lenni Road.